marieval/100DaysOfCode/README.md

 Again, I have a problem with positioning the footer - so that it sticks to the bottom of the viewport if there is not enough content, but when making the viewport smaller (and so the content can´t fit to the viewport anymore), I want the footer to be completely at the bottom.
 I know that I can solve it using flexbox, but I wanted to try some other solution.

 ### Day 103 - 25.11.2018 (Sun)
-**Today´s Progress:** I finished the project Quotes For Every Day (except JS which I want to do later).
+**Today´s Progress:** I finished the project _Quotes For Every Day_ (except JS which I want to do later).
 I searched and tried several solutions for the footer-issue, but I wasn´t really satisfied with any of them (I wanted to have it really responsive - without fixed height of the footer), so I finally decided to use flexbox for it. ;-)

 ### Day 104 - 26.11.2018 (Mon)
-**Today´s Progress:** I did some improvements in the project Quotes For Every Day.
+**Today´s Progress:** I did some improvements in the project _Quotes For Every Day_.
 I started a new project (similar to the one which I did more than 1 year ago as a FCC project) - Local Weather App.
 I did the setup and basic layout of the project.
 I want some refresher about the details regarding Flexbox, so I started the Flexbox-section in the course [Advanced CSS and Sass](https://www.udemy.com/advanced-css-and-sass/).

 ### Day 105 - 27.11.2018 (Tue)
 **Today´s Progress:** I continued with the Flexbox-section in the course [Advanced CSS and Sass](https://www.udemy.com/advanced-css-and-sass/).
 Learned about _CSS variables_, using _SVG icons_ and using ```fill: currentElement;``` to change the color to the same as the parent, and about changing the color/font-weight/... of the _placeholder text_ (using ```&::-webkit-input-placeholder { ..... };```